thoth-tech/ThothTech-Documentation-Website/src/content/docs/resources/Documentation/templates/pr-template.md

 ---
-title: PR Template
+title: Pull Request Template
 sidebar:
-  label: PR Template
+  label: Pull Request Template
 ---

 ## Any italic text should be deleted from the final Pull Request text, including this line